nvim-neorg/neorg/docs/NFF-0.1-spec.md

 	@end
 	```

-	It is not recommended to use the `$` equivalent for this tag.
+  It is not recommended to use the `$` equivalent for this tag but hey, you do you.

 - `@comment` - simply signals a comment.
 Using the comment tag with the `@` symbol makes
 			   it a multi-paragraph comment, however using carryover tags allows you to supply only